-A typical cocktail dress is described as finishing at or above the knees, and appropriate for semi-formal to formal occasions.
+A typical cocktail dress is described as finishing at or above the knees, and appropriate for semi-formal occasions and spring formal dresses.
 However, we would argue this isn't quite true anymore.
 With midi-dresses being incredibly popular, we say that midi dresses arguably fit into the cocktail dresses category.

 In the 1963 movie "The Ex-Mrs.bradford" describes a cocktail dress as something "to spill cocktails on."